dot-Sean/dell-scrape/README.md

 # dell-scrape
-Scrape Dell Support for warranty info
+Scrape Dell Support for ship date, knowing that all of our warranty coverage is +3 years from shipping.